Wi-Fi CERTIFIED Miracast

 - How does Miracast protect premium content?

-Miracast supports High-bandwidth Digital Content Protection (HDCP) 2.0/2.1.
-HDCP 2.x is a wireless adaptation of the same trusted content protection mechanisms widely used for cabled interfaces, providing diversity in premium content options.
+Miracast provides industry-standard protection of premium content through support of High-bandwidth Digital Content Protection (HDCP).
+HDCP is a wireless adaptation of the same trusted content protection mechanisms widely used for cabled interfaces, providing diversity in premium content options.
 This feature is designed to protect the digital rights of content owners and to encourage their efforts to make their content available.

 - What formats does Miracast support?